About This Very Small Batch Strawberry Cake

 Then, make the strawberry buttercream frosting:

 I mentioned above that I like to make the strawberry puree while the cake is baking in the oven.
-It’s also important to set out the butter for the frosting at this time. - Make the strawberry buttercream frosting.
+It’s also important to set out the butter for the frosting at this time. - Make the frosting.
 (Work Time: 5 minutes)

 The strawberry buttercream frosting is a simple American buttercream frosting that comes together quickly.
-Simply beat the butter until creamy, then add the confectioners’ sugar, strawberry puree, and milk until light and fluffy! - Frost and Assemble the Cake.
+Simply beat the butter until creamy, then add the confectioners’ sugar, strawberry puree, and milk until light and fluffy! - Frost and assemble the Cake.
 (Work Time: 5 minutes)

 Sheet cakes are my favorite type of cake to make because they are so fast and easy to assemble!
 Simply scoop the frosting on top of the cooled cake and use an offset spatula to swoop and swirl it around on top of the cake.
 Don’t forget to garnish with fresh strawberries!

-Small Batch Strawberry Cake Recipe Troubleshooting and FAQ
+Recipe Troubleshooting and FAQ

 Help!
 My white cake batter curdled.
 What did I do wrong?